-When it comes to pounds and pennies, survey respondents were not comfortable with banks using AI to interact with them.
-Monitoring for fraud and other potential threats was the only exception, with 59 per cent indicating they were comfortable with this use of AI.
+When it comes to dollars and cents, survey respondents were not comfortable with banks using AI to interact with them.
+Monitoring for fraud and other potential threats was the only exception, with 59 percent indicating they were comfortable with this use of AI.
 Accessing a customer’s credit history to make a credit card recommendation was the least popular among potential real-world uses of AI by banks.

 Adding AI to the shopping cart

-Retailers take note: of the three industries suggested by the survey, AI in retail made consumers most uncomfortable.
-Only 44 per cent surveyed indicated they were willing to share location information in order to personalise their shopping experience.
-And only 36 per cent were content using their smartphones to enter and shop in a cashier-free store.
-Respondents were more evenly split when asked if they were comfortable with online retailers using past purchase behaviour to recommend new items, with 49 per cent comfortable and 51 per cent uncomfortable.
+Retailers take note: Of the three industries suggested by the survey, AI in retail made consumers most uncomfortable.
+Only 44 percent surveyed indicated they were willing to share location information in order to personalize their shopping experience.
+And only 36 percent were okay using their smart phones to enter and shop in a cashier-free store.
+Respondents were more evenly split when asked if they were comfortable with online retailers using past purchase behavior to recommend new items, with 49 percent comfortable and 51 percent uncomfortable.